Civil Engineering Study 85-2

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Yu, Wei-wen and Galambos, Theodore V., "Load and resistance factor design of cold-formed steel revised tentative recommendations - load and resistance factor design criteria for cold-formed steel structural members with commentary" (1985).
-Center for Cold-Formed Steel Structures Library.
-Paper 37.
+CCFSS Library (1939 - present).
+37.